RenderKit/oidn/README.md

     (We do recommend having separate build directories for different configurations such as release, debug, etc.).

-  - The compiler CMake will use by default will be whatever the `CC` and `CXX` environment variables point to.
-Should you want to specify a different compiler, run cmake manually while specifying the desired compiler.
-The default compiler on most Linux machines is `gcc`, but it can be pointed to `clang` instead by executing the following:
+  - CMake will use the default compiler, which on most Linux machines is `gcc`, but it can be switched to `clang` by executing the following:

-        cmake -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang ..
+        cmake -G Ninja -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ ..

-    CMake will now use Clang instead of GCC.
-If you are OK with using the default compiler on your system, then simply skip this step.
+    If you are building with SYCL support, you must set the DPC++ compiler (`clang`/`clang++` or `icx`/`icpx`) as the C/C++ compiler here.
 Note that the compiler variables cannot be changed after the first `cmake` or `ccmake` run.

   - Open the CMake configuration dialog

         ccmake ..

-  - Make sure to properly set the build mode and enable the components you need, etc.; then type ’c’onfigure and ’g’enerate.
-When back on the command prompt, build it using
+  - Make sure to properly set the build mode and enable the components and options you need.
+By default only CPU support is built, so SYCL and other device support must be enabled manually (e.g. with the `OIDN_DEVICE_SYCL` option).
+Then type ’c’onfigure and ’g’enerate.

-        make

-  - You should now have `libOpenImageDenoise.so` on Linux or `libOpenImageDenoise.dylib` on macOS, and a set of example applications as well.
+    When back on the command prompt, build the library using

+        ninja

-## Entitlements on macOS
+### Entitlements on macOS

 macOS requires notarization of applications as a security mechanism, and [entitlements must be declared](https://developer.apple.com/documentation/bundleresources/entitlements) during the notarization process.
-Intel Open Image Denoise uses just-in-time compilaton through [oneDNN](https://github.com/oneapi-src/oneDNN) and requires the following entitlements:
+Intel Open Image Denoise uses just-in-time compilation through [oneDNN](https://github.com/oneapi-src/oneDNN) and requires the following entitlements: